Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Experiments

-\paragraph{Attack models} In our study, we experiment with three classes of MIA: (1) Neural Network-based Attack (NN)~\citep{shokri2017membership, hu2022defending}, which leverages the full logits prediction as input for attacking the neural network model.
-(2) Metric-based Attack, employing specific metric computations followed by a comparison with a preset threshold to ascertain the data record’s membership.
-The metrics we chose for our experiments include Correctness (Correct), Loss~\citep{yeom2018privacy}, Confidence, Entropy~\citep{salem2018ml}, and Modified-Entropy (M-entropy)~\citep{song2021systematic}.
-(3) Augmentation-based Attack~\citep{choquette2021label}, utilizing prediction data derived through data augmentation techniques as inputs for a binary classifier model.
-In this category, we specifically implemented rotation and translation augmentations.
+\paragraph{Attack methods} In our work, we conduct experiments with ten membership inference attack methods spanning four categories: (1) Neural Network-based Attack (NN)~\citep{shokri2017membership, hu2022defending}, leverages full logits prediction as input for attacking the neural network model.
+(2) Metric-based Attack, employs specific metric computations followed by comparison with a preset threshold to ascertain a data record’s membership.
+The metrics we chose for our experiments include Correctness, Loss~\citep{yeom2018privacy}, Confidence, Entropy~\citep{salem2019ml}, and Modified-Entropy (M-entropy)~\citep{song2021systematic}.
+(3) Augmentation-based Attack~\citep{choquette2021label}, utilizes prediction data derived through data augmentation techniques as inputs for a binary classifier model.
+In this method, we specifically implemented rotation and translation augmentations.
+(4) Inference-based Attack, including LiRA~\citep{carlini2022membership}, and RMIA~\citep{zarifzadeh2024low}, trains multiple inference models on different training sets and utilizes signals from these models to estimate distributions of members and non-members.
+During inference, this method predicts whether a given sample belongs to the member or non-member distribution, based on statistical inference.
+For all inference-based attacks, we train 32 inference models.
+For each instance, we assign 16 models to the in-model set and the remaining 16 to the out-model set.

-For the details of the attack, we assume the most powerful black-box adaptive attack scenario: the adversary has complete knowledge of our defense mechanism and selected hyperparameters.
-To implement this, we train shadow models with the same settings used for our target models.